 BEER TAX LEGAL CITATION: M.C.L.
 436.1409; 1998 PA 58.
 YEAR ADOPTED: 1933.
 The former statute (1933 PA 8 (Ex.
 Session)) was repealed as of April 14, 1998.
 BASIS OF TAX: Privilege of manufacturing and selling beer.
 MEASURE OF TAX (BASE): Beer manufactured or sold in Michigan; credit for beer shipped out of state for sale and consumption or sold to a military installation or an Indian reservation; exemption for beer consumed on manufacturing premises or damaged and not offered for sale.
 Exemption for beer consumed on premises does not apply to beer sold by brewpubs or micro brewers.
-RATE: \$6.30 per barrel (31 gallons = 1 barrel), with \$2 per barrel credit, up to 30,000 barrels, for small brewers producing not more than 50,000 barrels annually.
+RATE: \$6.30 per barrel (31 gallons = 1 barrel), with \$2 per barrel credit, up to 30,000 barrels, for small brewers producing not more than 60,000 barrels annually.
 ADMINISTRATION: Michigan Department of Licensing and Regulatory Affairs, Liquor Control Commission.
-REPORT AND PAYMENT: Due by 8th of each month.
+REPORT AND PAYMENT: Quarterly payments due by January 15, April 15, July 15, and October 15 covering the previous calendar quarter.
 DISPOSITION: General Fund.
-2017-18 COLLECTIONS: \$37,723,070 (Beer Tax only)
+2018-19 COLLECTIONS: \$36,886,618

 WINE TAX LEGAL CITATION: M.C.L.
 436.1301; 1998 PA 58.
 YEAR ADOPTED: 1937.
 The former statute (1933 PA 8 (Ex.
 Session)) was repealed as of April 14, 1998.
 BASIS OF TAX: Privilege of manufacturing and selling wine.
 MEASURE OF TAX (BASE): Wine sold in Michigan; credit for wine shipped out of state for sale and consumption or sold to a military installation or an Indian reservation; exemption for sacramental wine used by churches.
 RATE: 13.5 cents per liter if 16% alcohol or less; 20 cents per liter if over 16% alcohol.
 ADMINISTRATION: Department of Licensing and Regulatory Affairs, Liquor Control Commission.
-REPORT AND PAYMENT: Due by 15th of each month.
+REPORT AND PAYMENT: Quarterly payments due by January 15, April 15, July 15, and October 15 covering the previous calendar quarter.
 DISPOSITION: General Fund.
-2017-18 COLLECTIONS: \$13,391,112 (Wine Tax only)
+2018-19 COLLECTIONS: \$13,134,944

 MIXED SPIRITS TAX LEGAL CITATION: M.C.L.
 436.1301; 1998 PA 58.
 YEAR ADOPTED: 1989.
 The former statute (1933 PA 8 (Ex.
 Session)) was repealed as of April 14, 1998.
 BASIS OF TAX: Privilege of manufacturing and selling mixed spirits.
 MEASURE OF TAX (BASE): Mixed spirits drinks (10% or less alcohol by volume and mixed with non-alcoholic beverages or flavorings) manufactured or sold in Michigan; credit for mixed spirits drinks shipped out of state for sale and consumption or sold to a military installation or an Indian reservation or damaged and not offered for sale.
 RATE: 48 cents per liter.
 ADMINISTRATION: Michigan Department of Licensing and Regulatory Affairs, Liquor Control Commission.
 REPORT AND PAYMENT: Due by 8th of each month.
 DISPOSITION: General Fund.
-2017-18 COLLECTIONS: \$832,246
+2018-19 COLLECTIONS: \$1,055,143